Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

 - Let the cookies cool completely on the tray before eating or moving them.
 They look and feel underdone straight from the oven but continue to set as they cool into those perfect fudgy centres.

-- Use high-quality dark chocolate: it is the star of the recipe and the quality of the chocolate directly affects the depth of flavour.
-A good 70% dark chocolate makes a huge difference.
+- Use good quality dark chocolate. it is the star of the recipe and the quality directly affects the depth of flavour. a good 70% dark chocolate makes a huge difference.

 - Don't skip the 10 minute freezer rest.
 This step firms up the batter so the cookies hold their shape in the oven and develop those gorgeous crackled tops.